fbpx

 Image

-Tour du Mont Blanc
+Hike the Tour du Mont Blanc

 The Tour du Mont Blanc is one of Europe’s most iconic long-distance hiking routes.
 Spanning roughly 170 kilometres, it circles the Mont Blanc massif and crosses three countries: France, Italy, and Switzerland.
 Over the course of about ten days, hikers experience a variety of landscapes, from high mountain passes to alpine meadows and traditional villages.
 Known for its accessibility to well-prepared trekkers, the route combines natural beauty with cultural encounters, making it a classic choice for those looking to explore the Alps on foot.